Search the site:

 Customer lifecycle management can offer great benefits to any business.
 By matching different marketing efforts to customer lifecycle stages, you can help your brand provide personalized and high-quality services to your prospects and clients.

 It’s a non-linear process of guiding and controlling the interactions between brands and consumers.
-It follows five stages that are often represented sequentially, but in fact, could differ depending on the user’s activity and the channels they use.
+It follows five stages that are often represented sequentially.
+But in fact, could differ depending on the user’s activity and the channels they use.

 When adopted correctly, customer lifecycle management can help you grow your customer base as well as your whole business.
-The key is to successfully predict what stage your prospect is in so you can successfully guide them from a potential lead to a loyal customer.
+The key is to successfully predict what stage your prospect is in so you can guide them from a lead to a loyal customer.